nicolaspanel/underscore.aggregate/README.md

 # Underscore.aggregate

 The aggregation pipeline is a framework for data aggregation that make your code easier to read and understand.

-Objects enter a multi-stage pipeline that transforms them into an aggregated results.
+Collection items (objects) enter a multi-stage pipeline that transforms them and the collection itself into an aggregated results.

 ```javascript